Thinking about the future together.

 Message from the Director of CiRA

-With iPS cell-based clinical research having begun, we believe it is necessary to understand the public’s awareness of iPS cell research and to answer their various questions.
+With iPS cell-based clinical research having made steady progress, we believe it is necessary to understand the public’s awareness of iPS cell research and to answer their various questions.
 By establishing the Uehiro Research Division for iPS Cell Ethics, we aim to build public trust in our research by studying the ethical issues that emerge from iPS cell research while keeping the public educated and informed on these matters.

 Director, Center for iPS Cell Research and Application (CiRA), Kyoto University